aldrinmathew/AldrinMathew/README.md

 #

 I mainly develop applications for Android, iOS, Windows, Mac OS and Linux.
-Most of projects are private because they have to public in the right time to blow up.
+Most of my projects are private, because they have to public in the right time to blow up.
 Here is a detailed list of all of my public and private projects.

 ## **Codecraft**